-The Georgia Tech Health & Humanitarian Logistics Center (HHL) is dedicated to improving systems and logistics operations in humanitarian efforts (short-term or ongoing, natural or manmade) and global public health to ultimately improve the human condition through education, outreach, projects and research.
+The Georgia Tech Health & Humanitarian Logistics Center (HHL) is dedicated to improving systems and logistics operations in disaster response (short-term or ongoing, natural or man-made), long-term development and global public health to ultimately improve the human condition through education, outreach, projects and research.

 Download the HHL Center Overview Flyer [pdf - 160KB]